particle-iot/docs/src/content/tutorials/product-tools/manufacturing-cellular.md

 Incoming Quality Control or IQC is the step of validating that each part in the assembly is functional and meets quality requirements prior to assembly into the finished product.
 This step may not be necessary if the part is simply removed and swapped for a new one.
 However, if the part is soldered into the product thus making it difficult to remove and swap a new one into the finished product, then IQC may be required to first test the component before installing.
 This is typically done for every part if the consequence of a faulty device is expensive, and done as spot-checking if less so.
 The IQC test rig is typically a ZIF socket used to plug in a device, press a button and visually see a pass/fail.

-Said firmware should exercise the electronics on your production board, testing all analog connections and peripherals.
+- Manufacturing firmware should exercise the electronics on your production board, testing all analog connections and peripherals.
 This firmware should be compatible with your target production Device OS version.

-It is recommended that [Particle Workbench](/tutorials/developer-tools/workbench/) be used to develop this manufacturing firmware (and your application firmware as well).
+- It is recommended that [Particle Workbench](/tutorials/developer-tools/workbench/) be used to develop this manufacturing firmware (and your application firmware as well).

-Particle does not have an example of manufacturing test firmware, given the variety of forms said firmware may take.
+Particle does not have an example of manufacturing test firmware, given the variety of forms it may take.

 #### For E Series and B Series implementations, an RGB Status LED is connected to the device in some way.